-I am a queer Jew from Eastern Europe.
-While most people started to write as children, I was thirty-something before I finally chose the language in which to write: English, which is either my third, fourth, or fifth (quazi)native tongue.
+I am a queer, bigender immigrant from Eastern Europe.
+I haven’t written seriously until my early thirties, when I finally chose the language for my poetry and prose: English, which is either my third, fourth, or fifth (quasi)native tongue.
 I was born in Ukraine, and lived in subarctic Russia and Israel before coming to the US for graduate school at UC Berkeley.
 I now live and teach in the Midwestern US.
 The struggle for language, for voice, and the often uneasy melding of cultures and viewpoints inform my life and my writing.

-Interviews with me:
+Recent Interviews with me:

 - Strange Horizons: “Noticing Language,” with Julia Rios